vzhny/express-boiler/README.md

 PG_DB_NAME_TEST
 ```

+Some helpful tips:

+- A valid postgres connection string format is as follows: `postgres://[username]:[password]@[host]:[port]/[database-name]`.
+- Generate a 256-bit secret using the node REPL: `node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"`.
+- The database name will be displayed as console output for better readability.

 ## Running the Project

 - Run `yarn dev` to launch a development environment with the app running on `localhost:3000` (or the specified port defined in `process.env.PORT`).
-- Run `yarn build` to build the project out into the `lib/` folder.
-The `build` command removes an existing lib/ folder when rebuilding the app.
+- Run `yarn build` to build the project out into the `dist/lib/` folder.
+The `build` command removes an existing dist/ folder when rebuilding the app.
-- Run `yarn start` to build and then start the app from the lib/ folder -- use this for production!
+- Run `yarn start` to build and then start the app from the `dist/lib/` folder -- use this for production!
 - Run `yarn start:es6` to start the app from the src/ folder in a production environment -- experimental use only!
 Currently a workaround for hosting on Heroku to bypass the 'babel-node not found' error.
-- Run `yarn knex:migrate` (with any additional flags) to run the defined migrations in the db/migrations/ folder.
+- Run `yarn knex` (with any of the standard knex arguments such as migrate:make) to run the local install of knex if it is not installed globally.
-- Run `yarn knex:rollback` (with any additional flags) to rollback database migrations.

 ## Husky Hooks